tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 ```

 :::tip[Benefits]
-- **True Snapshot Isolation** - Iterators see a consistent snapshot of data from creation time
-- **No Blocking** - Compaction and iteration proceed independently without waiting
-- **Automatic Resource Management** - No manual cleanup required, reference counting handles everything
-- **Safe Concurrent Access** - Multiple iterators and compaction can run simultaneously
+Iterators see a consistent snapshot of data from creation time, providing true snapshot isolation.
+Compaction and iteration proceed independently without blocking each other, while automatic resource management through reference counting eliminates the need for manual cleanup.
+Multiple iterators and compaction can run simultaneously with safe concurrent access.
 :::

 ## Custom Comparators